refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/0-intro.md

 }
 ```

+`refine` this methods are used to perform CRUD operations.

 ## Using Data Providers in refine

 You can pass your data provider to the `<Refine>` component as a prop.